ConstableBrew/mobcrush-video/README.md

 * Overall this was a great refresher on Angular.
 * Debugging Angular scope - Pick an element in the HTML panel of the developer tools and type this in the console: `angular.element($0).scope()`

+All code for this hack is available on my github.
+The salient files are located [here](https://github.com/ConstableBrew/mobcrush-video/tree/master/app).

 # /video_conversion.html